brett-olsen/C64-Bridge-Project/README.md

 ```
 <br>

-**Note:** In the above two test scripts, we are setting 3 variables that would be unique to your particular setup.
+**NOTE:** In the above two test scripts, we are setting 3 variables that would be unique to your particular setup.
 You need to adjust/tailor the below lines to suit, **correctly setting the HOST, PORT & TOKEN** variables.
 ```
 HOST  = os.getenv("C64KBD_PI_HOST", "192.168.1.36")
 PORT  = int(os.getenv("C64KBD_PI_PORT", "9999"))